csinva/csinva.github.io/_notes/neuro/comp_neuro.md

   **anti big-data**

-  - could neuroscientist  understand microprocessor
+  - could neuroscientist  understand microprocessor ([jonas & kording, 2017](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005268))
+  - System Identification of Neural Systems: If We Got It Right, Would We Know? ([han, poggio, & cheung, 2023](https://proceedings.mlr.press/v202/han23d)) - could functional similarity be a reliable predictor of architectural similarity?
+  - Can a biologist fix a radio?—Or, what I learned while studying apoptosis ([lazebnik, 2002](https://www.cell.com/fulltext/S1535-6108(02)00133-2))
   - no canonical microcircuit

 - cellular